DataDog/hiring-engineers/answers.md

 #### Changing the check's collection interval

-Changing the interval at which the check is performed from the default value of `15` seconds can easily be done via the the check's `.yaml` file.
-Open the file with vim
+Changing the interval at which the check is performed from the default value of `15` seconds can easily be done via the check's `.yaml` file.
+Open the file with Vim

 ```
 vim /etc/datadog-agent/conf.d/custom_agent_check.yaml